zurichat/Documentation/docs/development/dms/get_started.md

 3. Visit `http://localhost:9000/` or `http://localhost:9000/dm`

 #### Backend
-1. Navigate to the backend folder: `cd zc_plugin_dm `
+1. Navigate to folder: `cd zc_plugin_dm `
-2. To test development environment, run using: `python manage.py runserver`
+2. To test development environment for backend, run `python manage.py runserver` in the project root folder
+3. Do not apply migrations.
+Ignore the command line prompt to migrate the app
+4. Visit http://127.0.0.1:8000/ to see endpoints.

 ### Contribution Guide